Sempervivum atlanticum (Ball) Ball

-Sempervivum atlanticum is a succulent plant with small rosettes (up to 3.2 inches/8 cm in diameter) of light apple-green leaves in tight clusters.
+Sempervivum atlanticum is a succulent plant with small rosettes, up to 3.2 inches (8 cm) in diameter, of light apple-green leaves in tight clusters.
 It is a rapid multiplier.
 Rosettes grow up to 3.2 inches (8 cm) in diameter.
 Short spikes of pastel flowers appear in summer.
 After flowering, the mother rosette dies to leave room for the chicks.

 How to Grow and Care

 Sempervivums are not difficult to grow, provided they are not waterlogged and killed from excess watering.
 They can be easily grown outdoors and in containers, and they earned the name "Houseleeks" from their tendency to root on the roofs of houses.
 After the mother plant flowers, it will naturally die, but the plant has likely produced many offsets that will continue to grow by this time.
 These are excellent for cold windows.
 Sempervivum earned their popular name "Hen and Chicks" from their growth habit.
 The mother plant, or hen, sends off numerous offsets, clustering around her base like chicks.
 These offsets can be easily repotted, or the plants can be left to form a clumping mat.